Shad0w-KuNgen/gtav-sourcecode-build-guide/README.md

 >       VMWare/Hyper-V are recommended to run the VM due to their performance.

 ## Prerequisite Setup
-1. Install DirectX SDK June 2010
+1. Install DirectX SDK June 2010 and 7Zip
-2. Install 7Zip
 3. Install Visual Studio 2012
    - Uncheck all optional components in the installer **except "Microsoft Foundation Classes for C++"** to save space, none of them are needed for the build.
 4. Install Update 4 for Visual Studio 2012